Peroneal tubercle hypertrophy

 Peroneal tubercle hypertrophy refers to the presence of an unusually large peroneal tubercle.

 Two bony projections or protuberances may be seen from the lateral wall of the calcaneus – the peroneal tubercle and the retrotrochlear eminence.

 The peroneal tubercle is present immediately inferior to the fibular malleolus, lying in between the two tendons, it separates the tendons of peroneus brevis and the peroneus longus.
-The common synovial sheath that covers the two tendons proximal to the tubercle, divides into two slips to individually enclose the peroneal tendons at the tubercle and beyond.
-The peroneus brevis lies superior to the tubercle and the peroneus longus lies inferior to the tubercle.
+The common synovial sheath that covers the two tendons proximal to the tubercle divides into two slips to individually enclose the peroneal tendons at the tubercle and beyond.
+The peroneus brevis lies superior to the tubercle, and the peroneus longus lies inferior to the tubercle.

 The retrotrochlear eminence is located posterior to the peroneal tubercle and the peroneal tendons.
-It is seen to be prominent in individuals with hypertrophied peroneus quartus muscle, the most frequently reported assessor y peroneal muscle.
+It is seen to be prominent in individuals with hypertrophied peroneus quartus muscle, the most frequently reported accessory peroneal muscle.
 The muscle arises from the inferolateral aspect of the fibula and has variable insertions, one of them being the retrotrochlear eminence.

-At times an adventitial bursa can develop over the tubercle due to repeated friction , which may become symptomatic.
+- at times an adventitial bursa can develop over the tubercle due to repeated friction , which may become symptomatic

 The initial management of the condition when symptomatic is conservative, but surgical resection is indicated in those who do not respond to conservative management.